 IV.
 Individual States

-Directories listed here are currently-received publications; many state court and judge directories have moved to an electronic format or otherwise discontinued print publication.
+Many state court and judge directories have moved to an electronic format or otherwise discontinued print publication.
 To locate historical print directories in the Law Library's Superseded Reference collection, search the online catalog for the subject keywords law and directories and [state].

 North Carolina Legal Directory.
 Dallas, Texas: Legal Directories Publishing.
 Annual.
 (Ref.
-KF 192.N67)
+KF 192.N67).

 V. Further Information

+The Goodson Law Library collects judicial biographies for federal and state judges.
 Biographies of judges can be found in the online catalog under the following subject headings: